Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Introduction

 Using a staggered grid, which in this context means storing pressure on the cell interfaces instead of the cell centers, can alleviate some of the problems of \wbing the atmosphere, as shown, for example, in the MUSIC code \citep[][Sec.~6]{goffrey2017a}.
 For this approach, it still has to be shown that convective velocities scale correctly with the strength of the driving force at low Mach numbers, which we found very challenging in our approach, see \cref{subsec:convection}.

 The methods introduced in \cite{berberich2018a,berberich2019a,berberich2021a} can balance any hydrostatic stratification exactly.
 The only assumption is that the hydrostatic solution to be balanced is known a priori.
 This poses no severe restriction for many astrophysical applications where the initial condition is often constructed under the assumption of hydrostatic equilibrium.
 An example are simulations of stellar convection, where the initial model is commonly derived from classical stellar evolution calculations that by construction impose hydrostatic equilibrium.
+In this context \emph{exact \wbing} refers to preserving an initial state, which can be calculated to arbitrary precision, and not to the exactness of other input physics, such as the \eos.

 Here, we discuss three possible \wbing methods that follow rather different approaches.
 The first method extends the work of \citet{cargo1994a} which only applied to 1D setups into the three-dimensional (3D) case and achieves \wbing by modifying the pressure part of a general \eos.
 We refer to this as the \textit{\leroux} (CL) \wbing method.
 The other two methods modify how variables are extrapolated to the cell interfaces.
-We refer to them as the \textit{\alphabeta} \wbing \citep{berberich2018a,berberich2019a} and the \textit{Deviation} \wbing method \citep{berberich2021a}.
+We refer to them as the \textit{\alphabeta} \wbing \citep{berberich2018a,berberich2019a} and the \textit{deviation} \wbing method \citep{berberich2021a}.
 For these three schemes, we describe their theoretical background and study their impact on the accuracy of solutions to a set of simplified test problems, which are designed to resemble typical situations in astrophysics.

 The structure of the paper is as follows: \Cref{sec:equations} reviews the basic set of equations of fluid dynamics and their implications.
 It also introduces the notation that is used in the subsequent sections.
 In \cref{sec:discretization} we discuss the discretization of these equations and describe the \ausmup flux used in the later tests.
 The well-balancing schemes are introduced in \cref{sec:clr,sec:alphabeta,sec:deviation}.
 In \cref{sec:tests} we test the applicability of the well-balancing methods and their performance in an extensive suite of simple application examples.
 Conclusions are drawn in \cref{sec:conclusions}.